-The North Carolina Community Health Center Association (NCCHCA) was formed in 1978 by the leadership of community health centers, NCCHCA is comprised of membership from 37 health center grantees (including one migrant voucher program) and 1 Look-Alike organization (membership of 3 new start organizations is pending).
+The North Carolina Community Health Center Association (NCCHCA) was formed in 1978 by the leadership of community health centers.
+NCCHCA is comprised of membership from 41 Community Health Center organizations.
 NCCHCA is singularly focused on the success of health centers.

 NCCHCA is the HRSA funded state Primary Care Association (PCA).
 The non-profit, consumer-governed Federally Qualified Health Centers (FQHCs) we represent provide integrated medical, dental, pharmacy, behavioral health, and enabling services to nearly one-half million patients in North Carolina.
 FQHCs receive federal assistance to provide sliding-fee services to assure no one is denied access to care.
 NCCHCA represents FQHCs to state and federal officials and provides training and technical assistance on clinical, operational, financial, administrative, and governance issues.